Skip to Content

 My throttle cable does not work.
 What is wrong?

-When the throttle cable gets worn out, you may order a new cable for your lawnmower model.
-A throttle cable is quite easy to get.
+You may order a new cable for your lawnmower model when the throttle cable gets worn out.
+A throttle cable is relatively easy to get.
 You can order it online or find one at a nearby hardware store.

 Guide for Fixing the Z-tip from a Lawnmower Throttle Cable